Try Wisepops now

 Let’s take the MVMT (one of the digital native brands and top Shopify stores) as an example.

-This store captures emails with discount popups:
+This store captures emails with discounts:

 email with a signup